ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 ~~~
 //My first Java program

 ~~~

 The first line is a comment.
-Comments don’t affect you program in any way.
+Comments don’t affect your program in any way.
 The only purpose is to clarify what’s happening in your code to anyone who may be reading it.
 There are 2 primary ways to write comments in Java: `//` and `/*` `*/`.
 After typing `//` the remainder of the line will be interpreted as a comment.
 After typing `/*` everything following until `*/` will be considered a comment.
-This format is useful if you want your comment to span multiple lines or if you want to have more code be written on the same line after the comment.
+This format is useful if you want your comment to span multiple lines or if you want to write more code on the same line after the comment.
 After the comment there’s an empty line.
-In Java ( and most other programming languages ) you can include as much whitespace between symbols as you like.
+In Java (and most other programming languages) you can include as much whitespace between symbols as you like.
 This empty line will have no effect on the program but serves to organize the various sections of our program.

 ## 2.2.2 Class declaration